iotaledger/backstage/.github/CONTRIBUTING.md

 ### Before suggesting a new feature

-**Ensure the feature has not already been suggested** by searching on GitHub under [**Issues**](https://github.com/iotaledger/chronicle.rs/issues).
+**Ensure the feature has not already been suggested** by searching on GitHub under [**Issues**](https://github.com/iotaledger/backstage.rs/issues).

 ### Suggesting a new feature

-To suggest a new feature, talk to the IOTA community and IOTA Foundation members in the #chronicle-discussion channel on [Discord](https://discord.iota.org/).
+To suggest a new feature, talk to the IOTA community and IOTA Foundation members in the #backstage-discussion channel on [Discord](https://discord.iota.org/).

-If the Chronicle team approves your feature, the team will create an issue for it.
+If the Backstage team approves your feature, the team will create an issue for it.
 </details>

 <br>